 Information regarding Commencement ceremonies is mailed to graduates and prospective graduates in the early spring.
-For more information, visit the UMUC Asia Web site: http://www.asia.umuc.edu/student/studentaff/gradcomm.

 Attendance

 Students must take responsibility for their academic progress.
 This includes attending class regularly, because consistent attendance offers the best opportunity to master course material.
 Furthermore, absences (whether excused or unexcused) do not change what is expected of students, and all classwork missed must be made up to the satisfaction of the faculty member.
 However, class attendance, in and of itself, is not a criterion for the evaluation of the student's degree of success or failure.